lblaga/DemoStore/README.md

 `-Dspring.profiles.active=mysql` option:
   - `mvn clean package spring-boot:run -Dspring.profiles.active=mysql` or
   - `java -Dspring.profiles.active=mysql -jar target/java -jar target/demostore-0.1-SNAPSHOT.jar`
+- running **mysql DB** inside docker container with `docker-compose up` command.
+In this case the `mysql-docker` spring profile must be used.

 For both DB type cases the DB tables are automatically (re) created at application startup.
 This - of course - can be controlled from the application.yml's `spring.jpa.hibernate.ddl-auto` property.